OpenDSA/OpenDSA/RST/en/Tutorials/scanning.rst

 their parameters (if the command has one).
 It is important to note, however, that this code is not necessarily safe.
-It assumes that the command file given is properly formatted, and as such if a user decides to give the program a malformed file the program will behavior in a possibly unknown way.
+It assumes that the command file given is properly formatted, and as such if a user decides to give the program a malformed file the program will behave in a possibly unknown way.